surfedushare/search-portal/README.md

 This code is implemented in Django application `stats` (`surf/apps/stats`)

-Each Django application contains (may contain) the following modules:
+Django application has next structure:

 * `migrations/` - the package with DB migration scripts